jipiboily/vocal/README.md

 ## Features

 - nice environment to write (admin)
   - side by side edit + preview
 - Markdown
   - GitHub Flavored Markdown + code highlighting on BOTH, admin AND frontend
-- nice & responsive frontend
+- nice, clean & responsive frontend
 - speed: mostly for our clients, but for the admin, too!
   - Admin: Ember + API
   - Client: Redis caching (or maybe something else)
   - Client: Turbolinks?
   - Client: CDN and all that jazz
-- "Static pages"
+- Pages
   - Make it easy to add pages like "About" or whatever else
 - when done reading (or almost), suggest another related post
-- keyboard shortcuts & navigation
+- keyboard shortcuts & navigation (in admin)

 ### Bonus features